xwmx/bindle/Readme.md

 #### script

 `script` contains several subdirectories for contriguration scripts.
-Scripts or programs in these directories can be written in any language and can be run either individually or in aggregate. `bindle` makes no assumptions about any of the scripts in these directories and will simply run them.
+Scripts or programs in these directories can be written in any language.
+`bindle` makes no assumptions about any of the scripts in these directories and will simply run them.

+To run a script at `$BINDLEPATH/script/example.bash`:

+    bindle run example.bash

+Scripts can be organized in subdirectories.
+Newly-created `bindle` projects contain several placeholder directories: `bootstrap`, `configure`, `customize`, `install`.

+To run a script at `$BINDLEPATH/script/install/example.bash`:

+    bindle run install/example.sh

+For more information, see `bindle help run`

 ###### Example